cybersettler/uiForm/README.md

 the action event handler is, which will receive the result of the submit handler.

+### data-method

+HTTP method to use in the submit request, usually "POST" or "PUT".

 ### data-action

 Handler of the action event.
 It receives the result of the submit event